My Evolving Approach to Financial Education

 Focus on Behavioral Finance

-Your behavior and your Mindset are the king and queen in this elaborate chess game of financial growth.
+Your behavior and your Mindsets are the king and queen in this elaborate chess game of financial growth.

 Not your average Behavioral Studies